Security recommendations

 🏆 Advanced - These are advanced security controls to be implemented by mature teams for the most security-conscious projects.
 They should be implemented once both the minimum and recommended requirements are in place.

 Teams should be applying the minimum security controls to all projects.
 The recommended and advanced security controls are circumstantial and depend on the nature of the project.
-Teams should aim to implement these in their project if applicable.
+Teams should aim to implement these only if applicable.

 ✅ Minimum: Enable MFA for your GitHub account